knightjdr/prohits-viz-api/scripts/genedb/README.md

 ## Output

-It will output a json file indexed by Entrez gene ID, with additional identifiers, interactions and expression data.
-File with be output to the `files` folder beneath the api root directory.
+It will output a json file indexed by HGNC ID, with additional identifiers.
+Interaction and expression files in `files/unmapped` will be mapped to use HGNC ID.
+Files with be output to the `files` folder beneath the api root directory.

 * gene-db.json
+* interactions.json
+* protein-expression.json
+* rna-expression.json